hexatomic/hexatomic/docs/dev/src/maintenance/contributions/README.md

 The maintainer is in charge of supervising pull requests from their creation to the point when they are merged into the target branched, or dismissed and closed.

+It is recommended to turn on notifications for pull requests, e.g. by changing the notification settings with the "Watch" button in the upper right corner of the GitHub interface.

 ### Communication with the creator of the pull request

 Communication with the creator of the pull request is by far the most important task in pull request maintenance.